Rparlin/DS_Projects/README.md

 **************************************************************************************************************************************************************************************
 ## Data_Parlin_Final_Portfolio
 This is an older product that I built while doing research on my Capstone Thesis at Georgetown.
-It explores a collection of data on the sahring-economy adn is designed to inform policy position.
+It explores a collection of data on the sharing-economy and is designed to inform policy position.